danielrzhang/CCC-Canadian-Computing-Competition/README.md

 # CCC-Canadian-Computing-Competition
-My Java solutions for various CCC questions over the years.
+My Java solutions/attempts at solutions for various CCC questions over the years.